SwarmUS/Template-Cpp/README.md

 # Template-Cpp

-This is a template repo for C++ for Swarmus
+This is a template repo for C++ for Swarmus.

-## Using the template
-When creating a new repo you can select the Template-Cpp as template instead of an empty repo
+It's goal is to have a ready project for C/C++ with unit testing without requiring a lot of knowledge in CMake

+This is a basic template, you will need more knowledge of CMake as your project grows.
+You can learn more [here](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) or for quick reference go [here](https://learnxinyminutes.com/docs/cmake/)

 ## Hierachy

 Each folder under src is a library and the main creates an executable.
 The libraries are reused for unit testing.
-The include folder are where the public headers should be put.
+The include folder is where the public headers should be put.

 The include, src and test/src should all have a very similar structure

-Note that in the provided example, the spi library is dependant on the hal library
+Note that in the provided example, the spi library is dependent on the hal library

 ````

 Template-Cpp/
-|-- build/
-|-- CMakeLists.txt
 |-- include/
 |   |-- hal             #hal header files
 |   |-- spi             #spi header files